Smoking-Meat.com is supported by its readers. We may earn an affiliate commission at no extra cost to you if you buy through a link on this page.

 Place bag of seasoned scallops in fridge for about 1 hour to marinate.
 The rub will mix with the olive oil and create a really nice marinade that will really compliment the natural flavor and texture of the scallops.

 After marinating the scallops, remove them from the fridge.

 Place one of the scallops onto the end of a strip of bacon like so..

 Hold the bacon onto the scallop while you give it a full roll.

 Let the bacon overlap about ½ inch and cut it off.

 Push an extra long toothpick through the overlap and out of the other side of the scallop to hold everything securely.

 Repeat the wrapping and securing on all of the scallops.

-Sprinkle another good dose of my rub onto the outside of the scallops and the bacon before calling them “ready to smoke”.
+Sprinkle a good dose of my Texas rub onto the outside of the scallops and the bacon before calling them “ready to smoke”.